Backelite/BkTask/README.md

 ### Sample project
 The sample project is a little weather application.
 You can search for a city and see related forecasts.
 It demonstrates how to create a task that will download and parse JSON.
 It also shows how to add a simple custom step to a task using the block method.
 To see a sample of `BKTBasicStepOperation` subclassing, you can read the source of `BKTJSONParsingOperation`.
-Is is intented to run on iOS 6.0 an above.
-We recommend using Xcode 4.6.2 and above to build it.
+Is is intented to run on iOS 6.1 an above.
+We recommend using Xcode 6.0 or above to build it.

 ## <a name="requirements"></a> Requirements
 BkTask requires iOS 5.0 and above.
 If you need iOS 4.3 compatibility, you can exclude the `BKTJSONParsingOperation` class of the BkTask target and it should be okay.